 Who is on an Executive Committee?

 As mentioned, the executive committee is usually made up of the C-Suite, whose roles and responsibilities you can read about in our article about board meetings.
 The C-Suite consists of the Chair, Corporate Secretary, and the CFO or Treasurer.
 The other executive managers that attend the executive committees are the CEO, Vice-Chair.
-Some larger corporations even invite the heads of different sectors.
+Some larger corporations even invite the heads of different sectors, such as the Chief Information Officer.
 However, having more than 7 members on the executive board is not recommended because the selective nature of the committee ensures its practicality.
 It is important to not have too many cooks!

 What are the benefits of having an Executive Committee that meets regularly?